10+ Best Global Payroll Services for International Companies

 Why Use Global Payroll Software

 One could argue that you could do just that by having a payroll provider or a PEO/EOR in each country.
-However, global payroll software takes it to the next level.
+However, global payroll systems take it to the next level.
 These tools help you avoid the extra costs and logistical headaches of having multiple providers.
 This can be especially challenging when you need a central repository from where to manage them all, and the data inherent to payroll processing is scattered across various systems.

 Key Considerations & Pitfalls of Multi-Country Payroll

-- Be mindful of data protection: Data protection laws, especially GDPR, should be one of your concerns if you hire people in new markets.
+- Be Mindful of Data Protection: Data protection laws, especially GDPR, should be one of your concerns if you hire people in new markets.
 When trusting a software company with your employees’ data, you should know which laws are being obeyed when it comes to said data’s safekeeping.
 You should also know what kind of practices are put into keeping it safe beyond the legal requirements.

-Pricing: What Global Payroll Solutions Cost
+Pricing: What Global Payroll Systems Cost

 Key Components of Global Payroll Software

 When we speak about global payroll, it means much more than paying people internationally, likely with a money transfer company, and using a different system to manage and onboard them.
-In the full sense of the term, global payroll should let you do all this while offering the following services or payroll models:
+In the full sense of the term, global payroll systems should let you do all this while offering the following services or payroll models:

-- Global employment services: This is when you don’t own a business entity where your remote employees live, so you can set up a legal entity in the country or use employer of record companies to employ workers on your behalf.
+This is when you don’t own a business entity where your remote employees live, so you can set up a legal entity in the country or use employer of record companies to employ workers on your behalf.
 This is essential if you intend to hire people full-time in a country and don’t plan on opening a new branch where they live.
 Precisely because of that, it’s an excellent way to go if you plan on hiring as little as one person or a bigger team.

 Through this model, you'll get access to a team of payroll experts who are well-versed in the local regulations when hiring international employees.
-A thing to note here is that many companies in the global payroll space don't own the EOR entities they use but work with local firms in each country and aggregate their services in a software tool that presents it all as a streamlined version for you.
+A thing to note here is that many companies in the global payroll space don't own the entities they use but work with local firms in each country and aggregate their services in a software tool that presents it all as a streamlined version for you.
 While this can certainly work, we've been seeing more companies own as many EOR providers as they can (or only use the ones they own) in order to reduce risks and simplify payroll operations for everyone.

-In other words, a global payroll provider (or contractor management tool, in this case) helps manage payments to an international contractor and ensures that all the local legal requirements of working with said worker are met and avoid non-compliance. - Localized payroll services: Then we have the case of a company with a legal entity in a country that require a local payroll solution.
+Then we have the case of a company with a legal entity in a country that requires a local payroll solution.
 Naturally, most global payroll providers can also help with this since they don’t need to employ the workers for you to process payroll for them.
 In that case, they can handle payroll and benefits just like any local payroll provider would.
 At the same time, you are the legal employer of your people and thus responsible for the legal obligations that stem from that relationship.

 As you probably imagine, multi-country payroll partners can offer a mix and match of these services, letting you choose different methods for different countries depending on what’s more comfortable and efficient for you.
 Suppose you're unsure whether you will stick with hiring people overseas on a contractor status or eventually move into an EOR or PEO model.
 In that case, we'd recommend looking at tools that offer a good mix of both.